ANGEL Conference 2021: Pedagogy Of Hope And Global Social Justice.

 - Wednesday 26th, 16:00.
 Mapping GCED networks in Europe and North America.
 With Lynette Shultz (University of Alberta) and Massimiliano Tarozzi (University of Bologna).

 - Thursday 27th, 08:00.
 Global Education in the Asia and Pacific region.
-With Karena Menzie-Ballantyne (CQUniversity Australia), Hyun Mook Lim (Asia-Pacific Centre of Education for International Understanding), Yoko Mochizuki (UNESCO Mahatma Gandhi Institute of Education for Peace and Sustainable Development) and Jun Teng (Beijing Normal University).
+With Karena Menzie-Ballantyne (CQUniversity Australia), Hyun Mook Lim (Asia-Pacific Centre of Education for International Understanding), Yoko Mochizuki (UNESCO Mahatma Gandhi Institute of Education for Peace and Sustainable Development) and TENG Jun (Beijing Normal University) with GONG Yuxuan (State University of New York at Albany).

 - Thursday 27th, 09:10.
 Global Education in Africa.
 With Olivia Adwoa Tiwaah Frimpong Kwapong (University of Ghana) and Jose Frantz (University of the Western Cape).